-The PerkinElmer New Coronavirus Nucleic Acid Detection Kit is authorized for use with respiratory specimens collected from individuals consistent with the EUA.
+The PerkinElmer New Coronavirus Nucleic Acid Detection Kit is authorized for use with respiratory specimens collected from any individual, including individuals without symptoms or other reasons to suspect COVID-19 infection.

-All patients whose specimens are tested with this assay will receive the Fact Sheet for Patients: PerkinElmer, Inc.- PerkinElmer New Coronavirus Nucleic Acid Detection Kit.
+All patients whose specimens are tested with this assay will receive the Fact Sheet for Patients: PerkinElmer, Inc. - PerkinElmer New Coronavirus Nucleic Acid Detection Kit.